How Can We Create a Fair Zero LOP Policy for Employees Working Beyond Official Hours?

 consultme

-It is a good thing to hear that some employees don't bother about working hours and are willing to put in extra hours.
-However, my experience leads me to say that it is better not to come up with a policy that does not track only a group of employees.
-Tomorrow, the office is answerable to statutory officers.
-Also, there are security concerns as well.
+Hi Dilip, it is good to hear that some employees don't mind working extra hours.
+However, my experience suggests it's better not to create a policy that only tracks a specific group of employees.
+Tomorrow, the office might need to answer to statutory officers, and there are also security concerns.

-1. Come up with an official policy (or add an additional clause) for time and attendance in the standing orders.
+1. Develop an official policy (or add an additional clause) for time and attendance in the standing orders.

-2. If the company is under the Shop Act or Fact Act, the muster roll of all employees is mandatory.
-It is extremely complicated to clarify to officers on what grounds you have allowed an employee to work for 48 hours or continuously for 20 days, etc., and it is not possible under normal circumstances.
-Therefore, you have to put regular practices in place - for example, if somebody worked on a holiday, grant them a compensatory off and allow them to avail it at a later date.
+2. If the company is under the Shop Act or Fact Act, maintaining a muster roll of all employees is mandatory.
+It can be complicated to explain to officers the grounds on which an employee was allowed to work for 48 hours or continuously for 20 days, which is not possible under normal circumstances.
+Therefore, regular practices must be in place—for example, if someone worked on a holiday, grant them a compensatory off and allow them to avail it later.

 3. There should be traceability for employee working hours.
-You may allow leniency to some employees, but there should be accurate information for you as well as external agencies to approve and justify such actions.
+While leniency can be allowed for some employees, accurate information must be available for both internal and external approval and justification.

-4. You can give time tracking exemptions to employees for a defined period (i.e., employees working on a particular project for a specific period).
-However, you have to produce a muster roll, provide the actual number of days worked, holidays availed, leave granted, leave availed, whether they worked extra hours, and how you compensate for such additional effort, etc.
+4. Time tracking exemptions can be given to employees for a defined period (e.g., employees working on a particular project for a specific period).
+However, you must produce a muster roll, provide the actual number of days worked, holidays availed, leave granted, leave availed, whether they worked extra hours, and how you compensate for such additional effort.

 These recommendations aim to ensure transparency, compliance, and fairness in monitoring employee working hours.
 Thank you for considering these suggestions.